Leopold-V/Reactirator/readme.md

 ## Want to Contribute ?

-The project is open to any contributions, even if you are a beginner it doesn't matter.
+Reactirator is open to any contributions, even if you are a beginner and you are looking for you first contribution you are welcome !

-As long as you respect the contributor [Code Of Conduct](https://github.com/leopold-v/cra-generator/blob/main/CODE_OF_CONDUCT.md)
+If you notice a bug, have a feature or enhancement to propose, don't hesitate to open a pull request and if you need help as well.

-Please, if you notice a bug, have a feature or enhancement to propose, don't hesitate and open a pull request.
+Please respect the contributor [Code Of Conduct](https://github.com/leopold-v/Reactirator/blob/main/CODE_OF_CONDUCT.md)

 ## Author